luciferreeves/temp_pred_arima/README.md

 - database.db
 - GlobalLandTemperaturesByCity.csv

 Put all three in the root of the project directory.
+Read the [Project Structure](#project-structure) to visualize the directory structure.

 ## Automate Above Processes